Ahmedsaed/100-days-of-code/README.md

 | [this log](https://github.com/Ahmedsaed/100-days-of-code/tree/main#code-log) |

 ## Challenge & Commitment
-This is part of Alexander Kallaway's [100DaysOfCode](https://github.com/Kallaway/100-days-of-code "the official repo") challenge.
-More details about the challenge can be found here: [100daysofcode.com](http://100daysofcode.com/ "100daysofcode.com").
+This is part of Alexander Kallaway's [100DaysOfCode](https://github.com/Kallaway/100-days-of-code) challenge.
+More details about the challenge can be found here: [100daysofcode offical website](http://100daysofcode.com/).

 **Commitment:** *I will code daily for the next 100 days.*